Jira Service Management vs Zendesk: An in-depth comparison for 2026

 Let's be honest, most important support requests aren't solved by a single person.
 They often need input from engineering, product, or other internal teams.

-Zendesk tries to solve this with a feature called "Side Conversations," which lets agents pull other teams into a ticket.
-It’s a decent workaround, but the context often feels disconnected from where the actual technical work is happening (which is usually Jira).
+Zendesk facilitates this with a feature called "Side Conversations," which lets agents pull other teams into a ticket seamlessly.
+This keeps the collaboration within the support environment, though sometimes teams still need to sync up if technical work is happening in a separate tool like Jira.

 JSM is great at linking service requests to development tasks in Jira Software.
 An agent can connect a customer's report directly to an engineer's to-do list.
-The problem is that communication back to the customer-facing agent, and then to the customer, isn't always smooth.
+To further streamline communication between these teams, many organizations look for ways to sync their customer-facing and technical environments to ensure information flows smoothly.

 This is where having a dedicated AI layer can make a world of difference.
 Instead of relying on manual hand-offs and passing notes, a tool like eesel AI can plug directly into your existing Zendesk or Jira Service Management setup.
 It can instantly figure out if a ticket is a technical bug, summarize it for engineers, and automatically create a linked Jira issue, all without the support agent ever having to leave their helpdesk.